Suspect arrested after brutally beating man with 2x4 in Fountain Square apartment

 Eaton was also seen breaking apart the 2×4, talking to himself, and using expletives to say he was going to attack Burton.

-Eaton was later identified as the man in the attack by his sister, who heard of the attack from a Facebook post.
+Eaton was later identified as the man in the attack by his sister, who heard of the incident from a Facebook post.

 His sister spoke with police, telling them her brother struggles with homelessness and she wasn’t aware of his location.
 Detectives say they believed Eaton was the man involved in a shooting mile away from the apartment on the same day of the attack.